AdaStop: adaptive statistical testing for sound comparisons of Deep RL agents

 \section{Experimental study}

-In this section, we first illustrate the statistical properties of AdaStop on toy examples for which the performances of agents are simulated.
-Then, we compare empirically AdaStop to non-adaptive approach.
-Finally, we exemplify the use of AdaStop on a real case to compare several deep-RL agents, each from a different library.
-We believe this is a key section demonstrating the strength of our approach from a practitioner perspective.
+This section demonstrates \adastop from a practitioner perspective.
+First, we illustrate the statistical properties of \adastop on toy examples in which the scores of the agents are sampled from known distributions.
+Then, we compare empirically \adastop to non-adaptive approaches.
+Finally, we exemplify the use of \adastop on a real case to compare a set of Deep RL agents.